kompics/kompact/docs/src/distributed/networkstatusport.md

 * `ConnectionEstablished(SystemPath)` Indicates that a connection has been established to the remote system
 * `ConnectionLost(SystemPath)` Indicates that a connection has been lost to the remote system.
 The system will automatically try to recover the connection for a configurable amount of retries.
 The end of the automatic retries is signalled by a `ConnectionDropped` message.
 * `ConnectionDropped(SystemPath)` Indicates that a connection has been dropped and no more automatic retries to re-establish the connection will be attempted and all queued messages have been dropped.
+* `ConnectionClosed(SystemPath)` Indicates that a connection has been gracefully closed, no automatic retries will be attempted.
+*  `SoftConnectionLimitReached` Indicates that the `SoftConnectionLimit` has been reached, the `NetworkThread` will gracefully close the least-recently-used connection, and will continuously evict (gracefully) the LRU-connection when new connection attempts (incoming or outgoing) are made.
+*  `HardConnectionLimitReached` Indicates that the `HardConnectionLimit` has been reached.
+New connection attempts will be discarded immediately until the number of connections are lower.
+*  `CriticalNetworkFailure` The `NetworkThread` has Panicked and will be restarted, any number of incoming and outgoing messages may have been lost.
 * `BlockedSystem(SystemPath)` Indicates that a system has been blocked.
 * `BlockedIp(IpAddr)` Indicates that an IpAddr has been blocked.
+* `BlockedIpNet(IpNet)` Indicates that an IpAddr has been blocked.
-* `UnblockedSystem(SystemPath)` Indicates that a system has been unblocked after previously being blocked.
+* `AllowedSystem(SystemPath)` Indicates that a system has been unblocked after previously being blocked.
-* `UnblockedIp(IpAddr)` Indicates that an IpAddr has been unblocked after previously being blocked.
-Unblocking an IpAddr also unblocks all systems with that IpAddr.
+* `AllowedIp(IpAddr)` Indicates that an IpAddr has been unblocked after previously being blocked.
+* `AllowedIpNet(IpNet)` Indicates that an IpNet has been unblocked after previously being blocked.

 The Networking layer distinguishes between gracefully closed connections and lost connections.
 A lost connection will trigger reconnection attempts for a configurable amount of times, before it is completely dropped.